Nicholas Hilliard: Later career

 After his return from France he lived and worked in a house in Gutter Lane, off Cheapside, from 1579 to 1613, when his son and pupil Laurence took it over, carrying on in business for many decades.
-Hilliard had moved to an unknown address in the parish of St Martins-in-the-Fields, out of the city and nearer the Court.
+Hilliard had moved to an unknown address in the parish of St Martin-in-the-Fields, out of the city and nearer the Court.
 Strong describes the opening of the shop as "a revolution" which soon broadened the clientele for miniatures from the Court to the gentry, and by the end of the century to well-off city merchants.

 Apart from Laurence, who continued in a "feeble" version of his father's style, his pupils included Isaac Oliver, by far the most important, and Rowland Lockey.
 He appears to have given lessons to amateurs also; a letter from a young lady being "finished" in London in 1595 says: "For my drawing, I take an hour in the afternoon ...
 My Lady ... telleth me, when she is well, that she will see if Hilliard will come and teach me, if she can by any means, she will".

 He continued to work as a goldsmith, and produced some spectacular "picture boxes" or jewelled lockets for miniatures, worn round the neck, such as the Lyte Jewel in the British Museum, which, typically, was given by James I (more generous in this respect than Elizabeth) to a courtier, Thomas Lyte, in 1610.
-The Armada Jewel, given by Elizabeth to Sir Thomas Heneage and the Drake Pendant given to Sir Francis Drake are the best known examples.
+The Armada Jewel, given by Elizabeth to Sir Thomas Heneage and the Drake Jewel given to Sir Francis Drake are the best known examples.
 As part of the cult of the Virgin Queen, courtiers were rather expected to wear the Queen's likeness, at least at Court.
 Elizabeth had her own collection of miniatures, kept locked in a cabinet in her bedroom, wrapped in paper and labelled, with the one labelled "My Lord's picture" containing a portrait of Leicester.